Under 12’s Division 1

 In the season 2019/2020 the League has 32 member teams and has steadily increased on a yearly basis, which is successfully governed by the current voluntary League Management Committee.

-Using our own development funds, funding from the WRCFA as well as the kind sponsorship from Harrogate Town AFC the Harrogate and District JGFL hired Harrogate Town CNG Stadium, (3G pitch) to host a free girl’s gala for under 9 to under 11 year olds and we were delighted to see girls attending from all over the Harrogate and District area as well as the surrounding region.
+Using our own development funds, funding from the WRCFA and the kind sponsorship from Harrogate Town AFC the Harrogate and District JGFL hired Harrogate Town CNG Stadium, (3G pitch) to host a free girl’s gala for under 9 to under 11 year olds and we were delighted to see so many girls attending from all over the Harrogate and District area as well as the surrounding region.

 Due to the ongoing demand and success the free galas have been held at various Clubs throughout the region including the following venues: